A teacher training personal statement is a professional document that you’ll submit as part of your postgraduate teacher training application.

 -

-why you want to be a teacher
+why you want to teach

 -